Víctor Delfín: Early life

+Art style

 Delfín has a worldwide reputation; his art has been exhibited across South and North America and is housed in major museum and private collections.
 Delfín is highly regarded for his massive metalwork sculptures of birds, horses and other animals, as well as sensual, often sexually charged paintings.
 His art can also have a strong political theme, such as 1996 chronicle that denounced, with great irony, the corruption and authoritarianism during the regime of Alberto Fujimori.
 Delfín's studio, in the artistic Barranco District of Lima, overlooks the ocean.
 His house, filled with his paintings and sculptures, is now a bed-and-breakfast run by his daughter.

 Delfín works with a range of materials—wood, metal, canvas, even polychrome acrylics and aluminum.
 "One of the main distinguishing features of Delfín's work is that in the context of experimentalism, which at the time was mainly focused on art styles, systems and institutions and would lead to a crisis of representation and an ensuing widening of the material possibilities of production in plastic arts, Delfín also took it upon himself to ensure the continuity of a creative current socially subordinated to the current proclaimed as 'art' by modernist idealism."